 Channel Re-selection

-The NA may switch to another operating channel if the current operating channel is overloaded.
+The NA may switch to another operating channel if the current operating channel is overloaded or interfered.
 Switching the operating channel can be performed via the channel selection, and may cause the service interrupt.

 As the access network controller may store the channel operation information of each NA, it may provide assistance or coordination for re-selecting a better operating channel in the coverage area.